kousam/SBored/README.md

   1. Clone the repo
   2. Set "VB-Cable output" as a hardware input in Voicemeter
   3. Route VB-Cable output to your virtual microphone output in Voicemeter
+  4. Run SBored.pyw.
+It will create a directory called "sounds"
+  5. Close SBored

 # Use
-  1. Add soundclips to "sounds" folder
+  1. Add soundclips to "sounds"
   2. Run SBored.pyw
+  3. Click buttons